gurpal2000/modem-scrape/README.md

 Pre-req (deps): install jq, curl and base64 first

-Scrape magic is in getStats() and i wanted this dumped as JSON first.
-Then you re-format for prometheus.
+Scrape magic is in getStats() and I wanted this dumped as JSON first.
+Then I re-format for prometheus.
+You can cut all this out; do whatever.

 Raise an issue(s) if you want to ask some questions about the code/technique.
 It's not commented.